morbeo/morbeo/README.md

 - 👋 It is I, @morbeo
 - 👀 I’m interested in scripting, testing and command line shenanigans
-- 📖 After working as customer service, billing, technical support, NOC, enterprise support, technical supervisor, system administrator and more, I’m currently learning to be DevOps QA
+- 📖 After working for almost two decades as customer service, billing, technical support, NOC, enterprise support, technical supervisor, system administrator and more, I’m currently learning to be DevOps QA
 - 📫 morbeo@gmail.com